1 Chronicles 23 – New Duties for the Levites

 2. (3-6) The number and the main groupings of the Levites.

 Now the Levites were numbered from the age of thirty years and above; and the number of individual males was thirty-eight thousand.
-Of these, twenty-four thousand were to look after the work of the house of the Lord, six thousand were officers and judges, four thousand were gatekeepers, and four thousand praised the Lord with musical instruments, “which I made,” said David, “for giving praise.”
+Of these, twenty-four thousand were to look after the work of the house of the LORD, six thousand were officers and judges, four thousand were gatekeepers, and four thousand praised the LORD with musical instruments, “which I made,” said David, “for giving praise.”
 Also David separated them into divisions among the sons of Levi: Gershon, Kohath, and Merari.

 a.
-The Levites were numbered for the age of thirty years and above: This was based on the ancient command found in Numbers 4:1-3, indicating that a Levite’s service began at 30 years of age.
+The Levites were numbered from the age of thirty years and above: This was based on the ancient command found in Numbers 4:1-3, indicating that a Levite’s service began at 30 years of age.

 ii.
-Officers and judges: The Levites were also the civil servants for the Kingdom of Israel.
+Officers and judges: The Levites were also the civil servants for the kingdom of Israel.
 Governmental records, decisions, and administration were all in the hands of the Levites.

 iii.
 Gatekeepers: These had the responsibility for security, both in a practical and spiritual sense.
 They made sure that only those who were ready to serve and worship God could come to the temple and its associated building.

 iv.
-Four thousand praised the Lord: These Levites had the job of worshipping God both with their voices and musical instruments.
+Four thousand praised the LORD: These Levites had the job of worshipping God both with their voices and musical instruments.
 They did this both to honor God directly and also to encourage others to worship God.

 c.
 David separated them into divisions among the sons of Levi: Gershon, Kohath, and Merari: These family groupings within the tribe of Levi were described hundreds of years before in Numbers 3 and 4.